Horsemanship Camps - 2025 Dates

 • Level 1 Horsemanship Camps

-Campers will learn the basics of horse care and riding, working toward being able to safely and confidently control their horse.
+Campers will learn the basics of horse handling and riding, working toward being able to safely and confidently control their horse.
 Certified Horsemanship Association (CHA) based curriculum, games on horseback, trail rides, and preparing an introductory drill routine offer campers fun experiences to develop their skills.
 CHA Level 1 certification may be earned.

 • Level 2 Horsemanship Camps